The Scottish Government has launched their new social security system, the first new Scottish public service since devolution.

 This was followed by the Best Start Grant – delivered 6 months earlier than planned – helping parents on low incomes with £600 on the birth of their first child and £300 on the birth of later children, to buy the pram or other big essentials they need.

 These first payments mark the beginning of a service that sees social security as an investment in our people.
-After the successful launch of the first two benefits, Social Security Scotland will deliver four new benefits this year:
+After the successful launch of these benefits, Social Security Scotland will deliver two further benefits this year:

 • Funeral Expense Assistance – providing eligible low income families with a contribution towards the cost of a funeral.